plouuf/Adventure-of-Pingou/readme.txt

 Make sure to replace <port_number> with the actual port number specified in the terminal of the project.
 You should now be able to see the project up and running in the browser.

-I also included the deployed version if you don't want to go through all these steps just follow the following link: https://plouuf.github.io/Adventure-of-Pingou/
+I also included the deployed version follow the following link: https://plouuf.github.io/Adventure-of-Pingou/